mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/README.md

 ## Discussion Board 🗣️
 Use the GitHub Discussions feature to encourage collaboration among students in your class or program.
 As an instructor, you can use this discussion board to answer questions.
 A team of MathWorks engineers will also periodically monitor this board throughout the duration of your class or program’s project work to provide help when necessary.

-1. From the [MATLAB and Simulink Challenge Projects Hub](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub), visit the [Discussions](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/discussions) tab.
+1. From the [MATLAB and Simulink Challenge Projects Hub](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub), visit the [Discussions](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/discussions) tab in the toolstrip at the top of the page.
 2. Navigate to the [‘Classroom Challenge Projects’](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/discussions/categories/classroom-challenge-projects) category.
 3. Click ‘New discussion’ <img width="101" height="33" alt="newdiscussion" src="https://github.com/user-attachments/assets/b75cf8a5-a04f-4c5c-9cb6-b1f27418dfdb" />